 Orchestrating all of the activities and tasks for product design can be a daunting effort, to say the least.
 As we continue the series through this guide, we will introduce you to proven design methodologies and design review procedures that increase success in delivering the desired finished design.

 Team members understanding of their roles in the process is tantamount to the measured success of the project.
 Team members must also have the proper tools to complete their tasks.
-Altium Designer is not a tool just for engineers, the unified environment along with collaborative features can be tailored to any organization, be it a startup or a global organization.
-Altium Designer provides a licensing environment that is flexible and can be adapted to any organization’s needs.
+Altium is not a tool just for engineers, the unified environment along with collaborative features can be tailored to any organization, be it a startup or a global organization.
+Altium provides a licensing environment that is flexible and can be adapted to any organization’s needs.

 For more information on team dynamics in the electronics design process, download the free whitepaper PCB Design Guide for Engineers: Part 1 today.